 Ready to get up to speed with your new Enterpad?
-You are at the right place.
-The goal of this 10-minute tutorial is to create a key on the Enterpad to change (for green) the background color of cell(s) in Excel.
-Then, you will be ready to set up your own macros using your VBA knowledge.
-Eventually, you could end up with an overlay like this (with a pencil and an eraser).
+You’re in the right place.
+This 10-minute tutorial will show you how to link a VBA macro to a key on the Enterpad that will enable you to change (for green) the background color of cell(s) in Excel.
+You can use the same method with your VBA knowledge to set up other macros.
+Eventually, you might end up with an overlay that looks like this (with a pencil and an eraser).

 This tutorial assumes that Excel for Windows (with VBA support) is installed on your computer.